 - Manufacturer: This is typically a large company, which will have more money to compensate you for your injuries, but will also be capable of mounting an intimidating defense.

-Defending Injury Victims in the Bay Area Since 1980
+Defending Injured Victims in the Bay Area Since 1980

-Car accidents are not always the result of negligent drivers.
-Many often involve faulty car parts, or defective designs, which can lead to serious, life-altering injuries or death.
-If you or someone you love was involved in a car accident due to a defective design or a defective car part, you have a right to pursue legal compensation against all at-fault parties, no matter how large the manufacturing company is.
+If you or someone you love was involved in a car accident due to a defective design or defective car part, you have a right to pursue legal compensation against all at-fault parties, no matter how large the manufacturing company is.
 At Rouda Feder Tietjen & McGuinn, we have a proven track record of success and never back down when it comes to protecting the interests of our clients and fighting for their rights.